open5e/open5e/source/monsters/tome-of-beasts/S/spiders/red-banded-line-spider.rst

 **Bite.** *Melee Weapon Attack:* +5 to hit, reach 5 ft., one target. *Hit:*
-1 piercing damage, and the target must succeed on a DC 10 Constitution saving throw or take 3 (1d6) poison damage and be poisoned until the start of the spider’s next turn.
+1 piercing damage, and the target must succeed on a DC 10 Constitution saving throw or take 3 (1d6) poison damage and be :ref:`srd:poisoned` until the start of the spider’s next turn.
 The target fails the saving throw automatically and takes an extra 1d6 poison damage if it is bitten by another red-banded line spider while poisoned this way.